-The Forums are held 3-4 times a year.
-Around 3-4 representatives from each country are selected to meet weekly online.
-Students are grouped internationally into teams, assigned a country as their joint identity, and together throughout the month they will debate and co-author recommendation papers to solve a predefined SDG-related challenge.
+The Forums are held 3-5 times a year.
+Around 3-5 representatives from each country are selected to meet weekly online.
+Students are grouped as equal global citizens into teams, assigned a country as their joint identity, and together throughout the month they will debate and co-author recommendation papers to solve a predefined Sustainable Development Goals-related challenge.

-Each team is coached by a college student and each session features a guest speaker.
+Each team is coached by a college student and sessions feature guest speakers.
 All papers are reviewed and ranked by international educators including college admission officers and subject-matter experts.
-The winning Team's paper is published online, and receives a free year-long International Online Internship provided by Leadership Initiatives and funded by top brands including Microsoft and Starbucks.
-Best Representatives receive college application essay reviews.
-Finally, a Pioneer Award is given to an exceptional student leader which offers the opportunity to establish a BWB Club in his or her school community free of charge.
+Winners receive free year-long International Online Internships provided by Leadership Initiatives and funded by top brands including Microsoft and Starbucks.
+Exceptional students are invited to establish BWB Clubs in schools and take on leadership positions with us.

 If accepted, the participation fee is $50 usd.
-Please click on the Forums below for details and submit your application.
+Please click on each Forum below for past Outcome Reports, Award Ceremony Recordings, Project Designs and submit your application.

 *Note to IBDP CAS Coordinators: the Forum is designed to meet all seven learning outcomes.
 Click here to see how.